 Fluency in the new National Curriculum

-become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and
+One of the three aims of the new curriculum states that pupils (of all ages, not just primary children) will: become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and

 The problem is that many schools are already interpreting this as practice, practice, practice of formal algorithms.
 That implies a pretty rigid and boring mathematical diet and is not what is intended in the aims.
 Let's take a closer look at what being fluent actually means.

 What is fluency?

 The first thing to say is that fluency is not only about number - there are other areas of the curriculum where fluency is important.
 However it's probably sensible to acknowledge that number is by far the largest part of the primary curriculum, so in this article we'll concentrate on that.
 We're not the only nation to take a recent interest in this - in the US the new

 standards have quite a lot to say about being fluent: